 The Board recognizes that the accounting standards provide a useful guide as to what is or is not material in a quantitative sense.
 The accounting standards define materiality as an interest of more than 10% of the relevant base (whether revenue, equity or expenses).
 Any interests between 5% and 10% of the base are treated as potentially material, depending on the circumstances.
 Any interests below 5% are treated as being immaterial.
 However, the Board also applies a qualitative assessment to seek to ensure that a solely quantitative approach does not result in inappropriate decisions.
 The Board considers whether there are any circumstances which may affect the director's interest and could, or could reasonably be perceived to, materially interfere with the director's ability to act in the Company's best interests.

-The Board has considered the positions and relationships of each of the four persons who were non-executive directors for all or part of the Reporting Period and has formed the view that three of those four persons were independent.
-The Board is of the opinion that therefore a majority of the Board was independent of the Group's management and was free of any interest that may affect its free and unfettered judgment during the Reporting Period.
+The Board has considered the positions and relationships of each of the persons who were nonexecutive directors for all or part of the Reporting Period and has formed the view that both of these persons are independent.
+The Board is of the opinion that therefore a majority of the Board are independent of the Group's management and are free of any interest that may affect its free and unfettered judgment during the Reporting Period.